Australian law provides for a number of forms of corporate/business organisation, including those listed below.

 Under the common law, directors have duties to:

 The statutory duties of directors and officers are contained in Part 2D.1 of the Corporations Act.
 Under the Corporations Act, directors and officers are required to:

-For directors, these statutory duties apply in addition to the common law directors’ duties set out above, although the two sets of duties are broadly consistent.
-The Corporations Act may impose other, more specific obligations, in the context of a particular sector (for example, the duty imposed on a holder of an Australian Financial Services Licence to have an appropriate conflicts management policy).
+For directors, these statutory duties apply in addition to the common law duties set out above, although the two sets of duties are broadly consistent.
+The Corporations Act may impose other, more specific obligations in the context of a particular sector (for example, the duty imposed on a holder of an Australian Financial Services Licence to have an appropriate conflict management policy).

 As set out above, one of the core duties of a director (or officer) is to exercise care and diligence in carrying out his or her duties.
-Directors and officers will meet the requirement to exercise due care and diligence both under the Corporations Act and the common law if, when making a ‘business judgment’ (ie, any decision to take or not take action in respect of matters relevant to the business operations of the company), certain conditions outlined in the Corporations Act were met when making that decision.
+Directors and officers will discharge this duty under the Corporations Act and the common law if they satisfy the conditions required under the Corporations Act when making a "business judgement" (ie, any decision to take or not take action in respect of matters relevant to the company’s business or operations).

-However, unlike other jurisdictions which have similar ‘safe harbour’ protections in their corporations laws, Australian courts have interpreted the scope of the business judgment rule narrowly and there have been relatively few examples of directors or officers successfully relying on the protection it (ostensibly) offers.
+However, Australian courts have interpreted the scope of "safe harbour" protections for business judgements narrowly and there are relatively few examples of directors or officers successfully relying on the protection it (ostensibly) offers.

 Other Duties – Prevent Insolvent Trading

-Under the Corporations Act, there is a positive duty on directors to prevent the company from trading while insolvent.
-A director breaches this obligation if they fail to prevent the company from incurring a debt at a time when:
+Under the Corporations Act, there is a positive duty on directors to prevent the company from incurring debts by trading while insolvent.

 There are certain defences a director may rely on, including that the director believed on reasonable grounds that the company was solvent or took all reasonable steps to prevent the company from incurring the debt.